kind2-mc/kind2/doc/usr/source/3_output/3_exit_codes.rst

 Since version 1.9.0, Kind 2 returns the standard exit code ``0`` for success, and a non-zero exit code to indicate an error, or an unsuccessful analysis result.
+To force Kind 2 to use only non-zero exit codes for errors, pass the option ``--exit_code_mode only_errors``.
 The precise meaning of the exit codes are described in section :ref:`Code Convention<Current Exit Codes>`.
 For information on the old convention, see section :ref:`Former Convention<Former Exit Codes>`.